SneakyBuzZ/SneakyBuzZ/README.md

-# ✨ Hello I'm Kaushik:
+# ✨ Hello I'm Kaushik
 A BTech CSE undergrad with a keen interest in Technologies like Web Development , Machine Learning , Artificial Intelligence and App development.